yfukai/m2stitch/README.rst

 .. _Contributor Guide: CONTRIBUTING.rst
 .. _Usage: https://m2stitch.readthedocs.io/en/latest/usage.html

-Other stitching programs
+Other Python stitching programs
 -------
- :memo: : one might also be interested in another Python-written stitching tool ASHLAR_ (bioRxiv_), with a comparable performance to that of MIST and additional features.
+One might also be interested in another Python-written stitching tool ASHLAR_ (bioRxiv_), with a comparable performance to that of MIST and additional features.